shreeyamhade/rsv-forecast-hub/README.md

 All Hubs will require quantile-based forecasts of epiweekly incident hospital admissions reported into NHSN, with the same -1:3 week horizon span.
 The COVIDhub and RSVhub optionally accept forecasts of proportion of Emergency department visits reported into NSSP.
 The Hubs also plan to share a forecast deadline of 11pm USA/Eastern time on Wednesdays.

 ## Accessing RSV Data On The Cloud

-To ensure greater access to the data created by and submitted to this hub, real-time copies of files in the following directories are hosted on the Hubverse's Amazon Web Services (AWS) infrastructure, in a public S3 bucket: [bucket pending].
+To ensure greater access to the data created by and submitted to this hub, real-time copies of files in the following directories are hosted on the Hubverse's Amazon Web Services (AWS) infrastructure, in a public S3 bucket: `rsv-forecast-hub`.

 - `auxiliary-data`
 - `hub-config`